Daraniel/gnn-multistability/README.md

 Alternatively `train.py` can be used to only train the models, and then the results can be evaluated with `evaluate.py` for single runs or `evaluate_multy.py` for multi-runs.
 Please save the activation functions when using this method.

 Both `environment.yml` and `menv.yaml` contain the conda environment used in this project.
 Each of them is created from a different system but both should be usable to replicate the results.
+The former is created from system running windows 10 while the latter is created from ubuntu.

 #### common